projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Protocol Mode Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI mode operation allows the AP to determine the details of the modes supported by the SPI master.
+The Greybus SPI mode operation allows the requestor to determine the details of the modes supported by the SPI master.

 Greybus SPI Protocol Mode Request
 """""""""""""""""""""""""""""""""